Build Celadon From Source

 The URL specifies the manifest that refers to various repositories used by Celadon, which are placed within the working directory.
 For now, a .repo/ folder is created to store the manifest and the metadata of the source repositories.

-Note, the below repo init command pulls the latest development CiV source code based on Android 14 from the master branch.
+Note, the below repo init command pulls the latest development celadon source code based on Android 15 from the master branch.

 $ repo init -u https://github.com/projectceladon/manifest -b master -m default.xml

-To continue working on the Android 13 based CiV source code, use the following manifest instead:
+To continue working on the Android 14 based source code, use the following manifest instead:

 2. Enter the following command to pull down the Celadon Android source tree to your working directory.
 The repo sync operation might take time depending on your Internet download speed.
 Refer to the Downloading the Source section of the AOSP website for tips to download the source behind a proxy.